fcorella/2F-crypto-authn-demo/README.md

 The demo comes with a self-signed certificate `server-cert.pem` and its associated private key `server-key.pem`.
-If you want to avoid the browser warnings, you can replace them with a domain certificate for your chosen hostname purchased from a CA and its private key.
+If you want to avoid the browser warnings, you can replace them with a domain certificate for your chosen hostname and its private key.

 ## Open source but not free